 Undoubtedly, Douthat would not like the proposal I'm putting forward here.
 I am not expecting otherwise.
 But he can't be allowed to say that free-market economics in the U.S. is mostly getting things right.
 It isn't .
 It has been terribly destructive.
 Trickle down doesn't work.
 The only way you can say otherwise is if the working class folks in this country remain invisible, in the sense that Ellison wrote about more than 60 years go, except then he was writing about Black America and now it's all of the working class that has become invisible.
 When these people become visible again and their well being now counts, just as the well being of every citizen should count, the only conclusion to draw is that capitalism is failing, big time.
 I don't have any illusions that there would be agreement on the cure.
 But I'd hope that we might agree on the disease.

 Let me turn to the size of the program and that 10 million jobs numbers, which admittedly is a wild guess.
 Consider the following to ask whether we're in the right ballpark with that number.
 The Bureau of Labor Statistics provides sector specific employment data with a historical basis.
 Here is a graph for manufacturing over the last 10 years.
 According to it about 2 million jobs have been lost in that time, though there has been some rebound since the trough was reached.
 Here is another such graph with a similar shape, this time for construction.
 About a million jobs have been lost in that sector.
 The 10 million number would then go well beyond replacing those lost jobs.
 It is meant to include now discouraged potential workers who are out of the labor force entirely as well those who have jobs that they don't find satisfactory but it's all they can do under the circumstances.
-Both group need to get meaningful work with decent pay.
+Both groups need to get meaningful work with decent pay.

 How many people are we talking about here?
 I really don't know.
 Perhaps some labor economists who are much more cognizant of the numbers than I am would be able to venture a more informed view of what the numbers really would look like.
 Here I will content myself to describing the principles that I envision would determine the size of the program.
 There will be certain eligibility requirements.
 Even the military has such requirements for enlisting.
 In this case I'd assume those requirements would be specified by the nature of the work, though not include the specific human capital necessary to do the job.
 Those who sign up would get the appropriate training to do the job.
 Other requirements, however, are sensible.
 Construction is demanding physical work.
 People who do the job need to be up to it.
 There are cognitive demands as well.
 Would a high school degree be necessary?
 I don't know.
 What about age eligibility?
 Again, I don't know.
 These are things that would need to be determined.

 Given those eligibility requirements that do emerge, there will be a certain level of demand for participating in the program among those who are eligible.
 I would want that demand to be satisfied and not have jobs in the program rationed because the jobs are scarce.
-But before going further on this point, let me say that I envision these jobs to be sighted at specific locations, with the locations chosen because they are program targets.
+But before going further on this point, let me say that I envision these jobs to be sited at specific locations, with the locations chosen because they are program targets.
 At first pass, I envision the program to provide jobs but not housing.
 People will apply for a job at a sight because they live within commuting distance of that job.
 One of the harder points of calibration of the program would be local sizing to more or less equilibrate local job demand with program need for work to be done.
 That concern is beyond the scope of this essay.
 Here let's consider aggregate demand for the work only.

 What if the 10 million number is way to low?
 If we knew this in advance, we could tweak either the salary these jobs would pay or the eligibility requirements to reduce the demand somewhat, but only after we've done the appropriate budget exercise, which we have not done yet.
 (I'll do a bit of it below.)
 The issue of what sort of program we can afford surely is occurring to the reader.
 It is not hard to envision a program that is entirely unaffordable.
 But it is difficult to construct the boundary for affordability within which we're okay.
 My view is that people tend to be too conservative about specifying that, in large part because they don't really support the program but don't want to go on record saying that.
 You can kill a lot of government programs without weighing in on them, simply by saying they are too expensive.
 Yet this way of viewing things, too expensive or not, makes the choice seem optional.
 At the outset with that quote from Leijonhufvud, I invoked the imperative of World War II in considering this program.
 If that imperative is kept in mind, the program will not be too expensive as I hope to show below.